greenelab/czi-seed-rfa/manuscript.md

 catalog of cell types, states, and biological processes derived from low-dimensional representations of the HCA.*

-By establishing a catalog of cellular features using low-dimensional representations can reduce noise and aid in biological interpretability.
+Establishing a catalog of cellular features using low-dimensional representations can reduce noise and aid in biological interpretability.
 However, there are currently no standardized, quantitative metrics to determine the extent to which low-dimensional representations capture generalizable biological features.
 We have developed new transfer